Dedicated to Anton Lukoszevieze

 The score of Sequitur IV can be downloaded for free.
 Please note that the music is protected by copyright.

-This recording of Sequitur IV can be downloaded for free.
-Please consider that the files are released under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 License and must not be modified.
+This recording of Sequitur IV is released under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 License and must not be modified.